falkr/ttm4115/pages/rat-4-stmpy.md

 :rat:How are while-loops used in STMPY?

 1. All drivers share a single while-loop.
-2. A driver has a while-loop, serving all its state machines.
+2. Only a driver has a while-loop, serving all its state machines.
 3. Each state machine has its own while-loop.
 4. STMPY is implemented *without* while-loops.